JEFH507/org-chart-goose-orchestrator/README.md

 ### What I Built

-An org-chart-aware AI orchestration system where Goose instances map to job roles—Finance, Legal, HR, Engineering—each with role-specific tools, policies, and workflows.
+An org-chart-aware AI orchestration system where goose instances map to job roles—Finance, Legal, HR, Engineering—each with role-specific tools, policies, and workflows.
 Privacy Guard intercepts every LLM call and masks PII (SSNs, emails, credit cards) **before** data reaches cloud providers.
 Built with open standards: self-host it, modify it, or run it on your laptop—your data, your rules.

 ### What This Enables